AdobeDocs/experience-manager-learn.en/help/dispatcher-tutorial/chapter-3.md

 ---
-title: Chapter 3 - Advanced Caching Topics
+title: "Chapter 3 - Advanced Dispatcher caching topics"
-seo-title: AEM Dispatcher Cache Demystified - Chapter 3 - Advanced Caching Topics
-description: Chapter 3 of the AEM Dispatcher Cache Demystified tutorial covers how to overcome the limitations discussed in Chapter 2.
-seo-description: Chapter 3 of the AEM Dispatcher Cache Demystified tutorial covers how to overcome the limitations discussed in Chapter 2.
+description: This is Part 3 of a three part series to caching in AEM.
+Where the first two parts focused on plain http caching in the Dispatcher and what limitations there are.
+This part discusses some ideas on how to overcome these limitations.
+feature: Dispatcher
+topic: Architecture
+role: Architect
+level: Intermediate
 ---

 # Chapter 3 - Advanced Caching Topics